Information and Media Literacy Toolkit

 -

-The following terminology was compiled from Information Literacy Glossary - Research & Course Guides at State University of New York at Oneonta and Digital Wellness Lab Glossary.
+The following terminology was compiled from (the) Information Literacy Glossary - Research & Course Guides at State University of New York at Oneonta and Digital Wellness Lab Glossary.

 Access Point: Particular way of looking up information in an access tool, for example, author, title, subject.